London Beaver Working Group

 BACKGROUND

-As the rewilding movement continues to grow, species reintroductions are gathering pace.
-Furthermore, beavers are now high on the agenda of many conservation strategies.
 As ecosystem engineers, they breathe life into ecosystems, damming up streams to create wetland habitats where wildlife can thrive.
 In addition to this, the wetland habitats they create are excellent for flood prevention, sequestering carbon and providing water during periods of drought.
-Our London Beaver Working Group is working to return them to the Capital.

 After centuries of persecution by humans, beaver numbers are on the rise again right across Europe and North America.
 While the majority of these are in rural settings, this incredible species is also bouncing back in towns and cities.
 The most famous example is throughout Bavaria, where an initial release in the 1960s and 1970s into the countryside, combined with years of dedicated work to overcome human-beaver conflict, has led to the population spreading into towns and cities, including Munich itself!
 Slightly further from home, in Vancouver in 2008, the city’s beaverless ‘Beaver Lake’ had purpose put back into its name when a solo beaver turned up.
 This individual was soon followed by a second in 2011.
 Since, a family has thrived in Stanley Park ever since, living happily alongside the city’s 2.5mn residents.

-1. Beavers natural recolonisation of the Capital’s waterways.
-We know there are free-living beavers across the country which are expanding fast, and wild populations are as close to London as Kent.
+- Beavers natural recolonisation of the Capital’s waterways.
+There are free-living beavers across the country which are expanding fast, and wild populations are as close to London as Kent.
 Estimates suggest they can travel from 8-12 kilometres to find a new territory!
 So the possibility of beavers’ natural recolonising London’s waterways is not out of the question.
 By bringing together different stakeholders, we started the conversation around a strategy for this scenario and how to prepare for it effectively.

-We are very excited about the project’s prospects in terms of its ecological and environmental benefits.
-We also believe it has huge potential in terms of community engagement and education.
+We are very excited about the project’s prospects now that the reintroduction has been such a success.
+We have seen the project to have huge benefits in terms of community engagement and education.

 You could also contribute to this project by making a donation or becoming a member today!